This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 “Additionally, in areas with high altitudes, colder temperatures can set in earlier, so fall feeding may need to happen sooner—late August to early September for the first feeding and mid-October for the second.
 Fertilizing too late may be ineffective if the ground freezes early.
 In desert areas with extreme summer heat like the Southwest, the first fall feeding may start in early September, but watering practices are also critical to avoid lawn stress.
 The second feeding should happen before temperatures drop significantly, usually by early November.”

-Should I aerate my soil first?
+Should I aerate my soil before planting grass seed?

 Yes, if possible.
-"Aeration helps break down thatch layers," explains Koch.
-"Thatch is a layer of dead grass, roots, and other organic material that can suffocate your lawn if it becomes too thick.
-Aeration makes it easier for your lawn to breathe and prevents potential issues like fungal growth."
+Aeration helps break down thick thatch layers that can block air and nutrients from reaching your roots.
+“Thatch is a layer of dead grass, roots, and other organic material that can suffocate your lawn if it becomes too thick,” explains Koch.
+Aerating the seed bed also boosts soil moisture and seed germination, especially in sandy soils or compacted areas.

 Why is my grass seed not growing?

-Can I just throw grass seed down?
+Can I just throw grass seed down and let Mother Nature do the work?

 How long does it take for grass seed to grow?